0cjs/sedoc/8bit/msx/bastech.md

     F3AE        LINL40  Screen width in SCREEN 1 (default 29)
     409B                BASIC warm start entrypoint
     002D                BASIC version ($00=1.0, $01=2.0)

+Areas possibly reusable for storage/machine-code:
+- $F959-FBAF (599b) if not using PLAY or other sound stuff

 BASIC program text is in standard MS format as used in tokenized saves (see above).